I break down courage to build it up in young leaders.

 — Mary Kate C., Associate Executive Director, Guide Inc.

-Candace helps youth and young adults across the United States build courage in themselves through her work with universities and organizations such as University of North Carolina at Chapel Hill, University of Georgia, State University of New York Plattsburgh, National Society of Leadership and Success, YMCA, American Camp Association and many others.
-She combine a decade of research on courage with her experiences leading marketing teams at Chipotle Mexican Grill and solo traveling to more than 20 countries.
-This unique combination equips her with the implementable strategies she shares with youth to help them courageously lead, explore the world and be themselves.
-And, she delivers them with a dab of attitude to match the realness of courage.
+Candace combines a decade of research on courage with her experiences leading marketing teams at Chipotle Mexican Grill and solo traveling to more than 20 countries.
+This unique combination equips her with the implementable strategies she shares with audiences to help them courageously communicate, lead, explore the world and be themselves.

-In her own acts of courage, she wrote her first book If Courage Could Talk, launched the greeting card and gift company Pep Talker, and quit a successful marketing career to pursue her vision of making courage fun to talk about and easy to digest for youth everywhere.
+In her own acts of courage, Candace wrote her first book, If Courage Could Talk, to offer readers a compelling entry point into intentional conversations about conjuring their courage.
+She launched the greeting card and gift company Pep Talker to help customers share motivation with people around them, and she quit a successful marketing career to pursue her vision of making courage fun to talk about and easy to digest for young leaders everywhere.